 Real Name: Cody Fleischer

-Occupation: Avatar of Agamotto
+Occupation: Avatar of Agamotto; warrior

-Enemies: Dr. Druid, Malachi, Slaymaker, Slorioth, Swarm
+Enemies: Doctor Druid (Anthony Ludgate), Malachi, Slaymaker, Slorioth, Swarm (Fritz von Meyer);

 Known Relatives: Mr. Fleischer (father)

-Aliases: Fist of the Vishanti, Guardian of the Moebius Stone, Pale Horseman;
+Aliases: Avatar of Agamotto, Fist of the Vishanti, Guardian of the Moebius Stone, Pale Horseman;

-Base of Operations: Currently, unknown
+Base of Operations: Currently unrevealed;

-formerly, Dr. Druid's townhouse, Boston, Massachusetts
+formerly Dr. Druid's townhouse, Boston, Massachusetts;

-formerly, Seattle, Washington
+formerly Seattle, Washington

-First Appearance: (Pale Horseman; cadaver is used as a description) Secret Defenders#16 (June, 1994)
+First Appearance: (Pale Horseman; cadaver is used as a description) Secret Defenders#16 (June, 1994);

 Height: (Cody) 5'9"; (Cadaver) 6'2"